Generally, yes. However, some foundations may exclude public agencies or individual schools from eligibility based on their giving priorities.

 Since organizations without 501(c)(3) status will not have an IRS determination letter, grantmakers that do award grants to government agencies or instrumentalities may instead request written proof of an organization’s status as a government entity.
 Examples of supporting documentation may include a letter from an authorized government official or a copy of the legislative act creating a government body.

-The IRS also can supply a “government affirmation letter” free of charge, which will describe government entity exemption from Federal income tax and cite applicable Internal Revenue Code sections pertaining to deductible contributions and income exclusion.
+The IRS also can supply a “government information letter” free of charge, which will describe government entity exemption from Federal income tax and cite applicable Internal Revenue Code sections pertaining to deductible contributions and income exclusion.
 Most organizations will accept the government affirmation letter as the substantiation they need.
-Government entities can request a government affirmation letter by contacting the IRS.
+Government entities can request a government information letter by contacting the IRS.

 Selected resources below may also be helpful.